 Uriel helpfully displayed a calendar on the bulkhead.
-“It’s Friday, August 15, sir,” he said cheerfully.
+“It is Friday, August 15, sir,” he said cheerfully.
 “It has been 184 days since we left Earth.”

 “And will today be the day you tell me how Earth is doing in our absence?”
 I asked, sipping my coffee.
 It really didn’t matter what day it was, since I had a routine, but it was sort of nice to at least pretend we were making progress, that this journey would eventually end.

-“No, sir.
-I can’t ever tell you that, sir.
+“No, sir, not at this time.
 It would be bad for your mental health.”

 I sighed, not that I was expecting a different answer.
-From what I could see out the windows of our little spaceship, it seemed like Uriel’s end goal was to stay in orbit around the sun, in between Earth and Mars.
+From what I could see out the windows of our little spaceship, it seemed like Uriel’s end goal was to stay in orbit around the sun, following behind Earth.
 At least, the sun looked a similar size in the sky as it did from Earth, and thankfully it didn’t seem to be shrinking.
 From here, Earth appeared as a big blue star that was always in the same place relative to the ship, after accounting for our constant spinning.

-I finished my coffee replaced the empty dishware in the dumbwaiter, where it quickly rose out of sight to be washed.
+I finished my coffee and replaced the empty dishware in the dumbwaiter, where it quickly rose out of sight to be washed.
 I stood up and pulled on my overalls, and then my socks and boots, just as I’d done every day back on Earth.
-I admit, my life aboard this weird little spaceship is not that qualitatively different than it was at home.
+I admit, my life aboard this weird little spaceship was not that qualitatively different than it had been at home.
 Just the scenery had changed, the food was better (and I didn’t have to make it or clean up), and the sense of nihilism was stronger.

 I went out of my bedroom and into the pasture, a large field hosting a diverse assortment of wild grasses.
-It was lit by a rather incongruous-looking glass chandelier, which during the “day” was too bright to look at, but which moved on a linear rail across the ceiling and modulated its brightness to create, I admit, a rather convincing effect.
+It was lit by an incongruous-looking glass chandelier that moved on a linear rail across the ceiling and modulated its brightness to create a rather convincing day-night cycle.
 I entered a small area fenced off by chicken wire, and began the work of moving the chickens.
 First I collected all the eggs and put them in a basket outside of the fence.
-Then I had to herd all the birds back into their mobile hutch, which was sometimes frustrating but today was relatively easy, and then I rolled up the fence and threw it on top of the hutch before dragging the whole thing into a new patch of grass and erecting the fence again.
+The birds were surprisingly easy to herd back into their mobile hutch today.
+That done, I rolled up the fence and threw it on top of the hutch before dragging the whole thing into a new patch of grass and erecting the fence again.
 Last night I’d moved the cows out of this area, so now it was the chickens’ turn to pick maggots out of the manure and fertilize the grazed area to promote regrowth.
 Yes, there are innumerable maggots, eight chickens, and two cows on board my spaceship.
 All the cows and chickens are female; sometimes Uriel artificially inseminates one of them, though I’ve never seen him do it.
-I’m sure if I were any other type of abductee, Uriel could figure out how to do all this labor himself, or maybe he’d’ve set up the ship to produce lab-grown meat and cheese out of interplanetary dust and cut out all the middlemen.
-As it is though, the daily movement of the animals and the feeling of being “outside” with the “sun” on my back is the only thing keeping me from slipping into existential despair.
-I’m sure that’s by design.
+I’m sure if I were any other type of abductee, Uriel could figure out how to do all this labor himself, or maybe he’d have set up the ship to produce lab-grown meat and cheese out of interplanetary dust and cut out all the middlemen.
+As it was though, the daily movement of the animals and the feeling of being “outside” with the “sun” on my back was the only thing keeping me from slipping into existential despair.
+I was sure that was by design.

 After moving the chickens, I milked the cows, returned to the bedroom to put the animal products in the dumbwaiter so Uriel could process them, and then came back “outside”.
 The pasture was by far the most pleasant place I had available to me at the moment.
 I took my sketchbook out of my pocket and started yet another portrait of one of the chickens.